nezhat/hello-world/README.md

 Hello!
 MY name is Nezi.
 I love my family.
-MY goal is learning new things in my field!
+MY goal is learning new skills in my field!
 Thank you